What is rheumatoid arthritis?

 - be unable to find a job (compared to people without RA)

 In addition to the financial costs of this disease, the cost of quality of life is high.
-Compared to those without arthritis, people with RA are:
+Compared to those without arthritis, people with RA are more likely to:

-RA does not have a cure at this time.
-Many new treatments have been developed over the last 30 years, but none of them “cure” RA.
-Instead, they aim to lower inflammation and pain, prevent joint damage, and slow the progression of the disease.
+RA doesn’t have a cure at this time.
+Many effective treatments have been developed over the last 30 years, but none of them “cure” RA.
+Instead, they aim to lower inflammation and pain, prevent joint damage, and slow the progression and damage of the disease.